-This post however, is for folks that are living in their RV full time, but not traveling.
-Maybe it is to save money or maybe it is because housing is too expensive.
+This post, however, is for folks that are living in their RV full time, but not traveling.
+Maybe it is to save money, maybe it is because housing is too expensive, maybe it’s due to a pandemic, or maybe it’s due to your own illness.
 In any event, RV stationary living is very different than RV traveling and today we are going to give you 5 pro tips to help you make the most of this season of your life.

 This post contains affiliate links.
 We receive a commission for purchases made via these links.

 Are we stationary RVers?

 For those of you that do not know, we RV full time, but don’t always get to travel extensively.

 We often find ourselves spending 3 months stationary for work.
 In 2020, we spent the entire year in Florida and only staying in 3 different cities.

 When we travel, we spend as little as 2 days at one location and up to 2 weeks.

 Living this way, it didn’t take us too long to realize that stationary RV living and traveling in an RV full time are very different.

 Of course, you still have to deal with greywater, propane, black water (unless you have a composting toilet), and the fact that RVs were NOT intended for full-time living, but that’s where the similarities end.